etbrem/EasySailBot/README.md

 # TelegramTransmissionBot
-Control your Transmission torrent client using a telegram bot
+Control your Transmission torrent client using a telegram bot.

+This bot can
+- add movies and TV shows to the torrent client using magnet URLs
+- list/stop/start/delete torrents
+- disable specific files in a torrent

 `python3 telegram_transmission_bot.py`